cemreefe/cemreefe.github.io/source/posts/2019/08/24/North Korean Economy, its establishment, its collapse and its present.md

+---
+emoji:  🇰🇵
+tags:   history
+image: ./image1.png
+---

 # North Korean Economy, its establishment, its collapse and its present

-! emoji 🇰🇵
-@ history

 ![North Korean army marching in Pyongyang, carrying banners featuring Kim Il-Sung, the founding father of North Korea](./image1.png)